I always thought that logic, reason, and the scientific method was EVERYTHING.

 Most people don’t appreciate what they’ve got till it’s gone.

-They don’t appreciate their youth until it’s gone.
+They don’t appreciate their youth till it’s gone.

-They don’t appreciate their health until it’s gone.
+They don’t appreciate their health till it’s gone.

-They don’t appreciate their family until they’re gone.
+They don’t appreciate their family till they’re gone.

-They don’t appreciate their friends until they’re gone.
+They don’t appreciate their friends till they’re gone.

 So there you go: 21 paradoxes of life.
 It goes to show that logic isn’t everything.